robdobsn/ZX-Spectrum-Style-Computer-Case/README.md

 # ZX Spectrum Style Case
+Rob Dobson 2020
- A computer case for my Z-Raider project looking like a ZX Spectrum
+A computer case for my Z-Raider project looking like a ZX Spectrum See the blog post at https://robdobson.com